 Carlisle Ford Nationals

 Carlisle Ford Nationals is the largest all-Ford show in the world with over 3,000 vehicles spanning Ford’s production history.
-Check out vintage Ford vehicles and take a look at the future of Ford and their line-up of cars, trucks and SUVs.

 The Carlisle Fairgrounds isn't the only place where car lovers will want to visit while in-town for the car show.